tocalabs/toca-docs/src/admin/users_and_groups.md

 # Users & Groups

-This area of the platform allows users with the Admin role to adminstrate other platform users.
+This area of the platform allows users with the Admin role to administrate other platform users.
 From here you can:
 - Create new users
 - Update existing users
 - Change user permissions